Jidetireni/emartapp/README.md

 #### Minikube Local Cluster Deployment

-- Created manifest files for each service, including deployments for pods and services for each object to communicate with each other in the cluster.
+- Created manifest files for each service, including deployments for pods and services for each object to communicate with each other within the cluster.
 - Utilized Kubernetes Secrets for sensitive information, Persistent Volume Claims (PVC) for data persistence, and ConfigMaps for Nginx API Gateway configuration.

 You can check all the manifests in the `emartapp/k8s` directory.
 A dedicated namespace, `emartapp-ns`, is used to group all objects together.